 This machine’s spindle sang to life at an rpm range somewhere between what the other two had run.
 The cutter moved towards the workpiece quite a bit faster than the too-slow-VMC, but yet still slower than the too-fast-VMC.
 It bit into the material as Goldilocks held her breath and kept her palm hovering quite near the E-Stop switch in case of another broken cutter.

-But this cutter kept on going through the workpiece, making tons of curly blue chips, all the while dancing and pirouetting in that certain way all HSM toolpaths all manage.
+But this cutter kept on going through the workpiece, making tons of curly blue chips, all the while dancing and pirouetting in that certain way all HSM toolpaths share.
 Goldilocks was delighted, and exclaimed, “Why this VMC is Just Right!”

 What Really Happened to Goldilocks and Her 3 CNC Machines?